-The June 11 and June 18, 2019 public hearings provided opportunity for the City Council to discuss, and for the public to provide input on, the Fiscal Year 2019-20 Proposed Budget and 5-Year Financial Forecast.
-The City continues to benefit from a strong local economy that is stimulating development and significant property tax growth.
-Most economists currently believe the State and regional fundamentals of employment and job growth are strong and that the chance of a recession over the next 24 months is possible but low.
+The City’s budget continues to reflect a strong local economy that is stimulating development and significant property tax growth.
+Most economists still believe the State and regional fundamentals of employment and job growth are strong and that the chance of a recession over the next 24 months is possible but low.
 Although it is uncertain when the next economic slowdown will occur, based on history, it is highly likely one will occur in the near future.
-Consequently, the forecast assumes an economic downturn beginning the Fiscal Year 2020-21 continuing into Fiscal Year 2021-22.
-The Proposed Budget document details the City Manager's recommendations for Fiscal Year 2019-20, supplements to reserves, and continuing contributions to the California Public Employees' Retirement System (CalPERS).
+Consequently, the City’s budgetary forecast assumes an economic downturn beginning in Fiscal Year 2020-21 and continuing into Fiscal Year 2021-22.
+The Adopted Budget document details the City Manager's recommendations for Fiscal Year 2019-20, supplements to reserves, commitment to sustainability, and continuing contributions to the California Public Employees' Retirement System (CalPERS).